fhiso/legacy-format/data-model.md

 and are thus defined by this specification to be [Extension Types](#Extensions).
 {/}

-{.ednote ...} Perhaps add the following to the preceding list:

--   SUBN, ANCE, and DESC, which appear to have been used in practice only for communication with former LDS genealogical products
-{/}

-Unless otherwise specified, all types listed here are direct subtypes of `[InnerStructure]`.
+Unless otherwise specified, all types listed here are direct subtypes of `[Structure]`.

 ### `http://terms.fhiso.org/elf/ABBR`  {#ABBR}